 Some recent, closely related work has specifically applied quantitative spatial equilibrium models to estimating the benefits of new transit systems.
 Severen (2023) estimated welfare effects of the Los Angeles subway system using a discrete choice model.
-The current paper's use of route-level fixed effects applied to panel commute flow data is similar to Severen (2023).
-Tsivanidis (2023) estimated the impact of Bogota's Bus Rapid Transit system on urban commuting by incorporating multiple worker types and advancing estimation methods.
+The author develops a method of using route-level fixed effects applied to panel commute flow data.
 Tyndall (2021) analyzed the effects of US light rail transit systems on commuter flows and neighborhood change, combining a discrete choice framework with parameter estimates generated from an instrumental variable regression analysis.
-The current paper similarly makes use of reduced-form regression results to parameterize a model and follows some modeling assumptions made in Tyndall (2021).
+I will make use of reduced-form regression results to parameterize a model and follow some modeling assumptions made in Tyndall (2021).
 Chernoff and Craig (2022) provided an application for a rail transit expansion in Vancouver, Canada, examining distributional effects across worker types.
 Mo (2023) modeled household responses to a changing road network in Xiamen, China.

-The current paper contributes a further extension to urban discrete choice modeling.
+I contribute a further extension to urban discrete choice modeling.
 I develop a quasi-difference-in-difference setup based on route-level fixed effects.
 The fixed effects approach constricts the model to closely adhere to observed commute flow data and eliminates the need to directly estimate a bilateral commuting time matrix.
-Dingel and Tintelnot (2020) provided a methodological review of fixed-effectsbased structural estimation strategies, arguing granular datasets with a large number of fixed effects and sparse data coverage can lead to overfitted models with biased results.
+Dingel and Tintelnot (2020) provided a methodological review of fixed-effects-based structural estimation strategies, arguing granular datasets with a large number of fixed effects and sparse data coverage can lead to overfitted models with biased results.
 The approach of this paper, to pool data across 18 years and estimate time-invariant route fixed effects, aims to overcome this issue.
 Overall, I attempt to synthesize past structural estimation approaches to produce a model that is simple and tractable with limited data requirements.